 Alcohol mouthwash contains ethanol.
 Many household products contain this type of alcohol, including perfume, hand sanitizer, and cold medicine.

-A different antimicrobial agent replaces ethanol in alcohol-free mouthwashes.
+A different bacteria removing agent replace ethanol in alcohol-free mouthwashes.
 Typically, a mouthwash of this type contains chlorhexidine gluconate or CPC as the main ingredients.
-Chlorhexidine reduces bacteria, gum inflammation, or stain teeth.
+Chlorhexidine reduces bacteria, gum swelling, or stain teeth.

 Is alcohol mouthwash bad for you?